 Dangers of Using Anabolic Steroids

 Having high levels of testosterone can be harmful to the body.
 Without the supervision of a doctor, unnecessarily increasing testosterone levels through anabolic steroid use can result in many harmful side effects.
-The section below describes the different physical and behavioural/psychological risks of using anabolic steroids.
+The negative effects are not always physical: steroids can also cause serious changes to the person’s behavioural and psychological characteristics.

 Effects on Male Anatomy